UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/r_packaging/basics.md

 This figure has been reproduced from "R Packages (2nd edition)", by Hadley Wickham and Jennifer Bryan.

 - `load_all()` loads all functions (both those internal to the package and exposed to the user -- more on this distinction later) so that a user can test them out interactively in the RStudio console.
 You should **never** during package development load code from your package into the environment directly by highlighting your own function then executing it.
-This is because `load_all()` much more accurately simulates the process of installing your package than relying on things defined in your global environment
+This is because `load_all()` much more accurately simulates the process of installing your package than relying on things defined in your global environment.
 - `test()` runs all unit tests for the package.
-A useful alternative is `test_active_file()` which runs only those unit tests given in a file currently active in RStudio
+A useful alternative is `test_active_file()` which runs only those unit tests given in a file currently active in RStudio.
 - `document()` builds the documentation for your package's functions using `roxygen`.
-It then allows you to browse the help page for your own functions by executing `?custom_function_name`
+It then allows you to browse the help page for your own functions by executing `?custom_function_name`.
 - `check()` automatically builds and checks a source package, using all known best practices.
 If your package passes this, it is a good sign that it may be ready to share with others.

 One thing that the above workflow diagram is missing is a check of code unit testing coverage, which can be achieved via the `test_coverage()` function in the `covr` package.